codeinthehole/django-cacheback/README.rst

 -----------------------------------------

 This library allows you to fetch all your reads from cache, using a Celery task to refresh the cache when items becomes stale.
+The key idea being that it's better to serve a stale item (and populate the cache asynchronously) than block the user in order to populate the cache synchronously.

 Questions
 =========